codesmart-online/CodeSmartDNSTester/README.md

 <p><strong>CodeSmartDNSTester</strong> (aka.
-CodeSmart DNS Tester) is a completely free, lightweight and portable Windows app, designed to speed-test popular and custom DNS resolvers, display current active DNS configurations, and automatically apply the fastest and most optimum server found to your network adapter in one click.</p>
+CodeSmart DNS Tester) is a completely free and lightweight Windows app, designed to speed-test popular and custom DNS resolvers, display current active DNS configurations, and automatically apply the fastest and most optimum server found to your network adapter in one click.
+No need to install the app, just download and run!</p>
 <br>
 <img width="400" alt="" src="https://github.com/user-attachments/assets/d3f4fcfa-2f16-4cf8-9c1b-31a6a081a5df" />
 <img width="400" alt="" src="https://github.com/user-attachments/assets/bcbc7113-5438-46ef-8550-faab8d823ed1" />